AlexSkrypnyk/drupal_extension_scaffold/README.md

 - This template is tested in the same way as a project using it.

 ## Usage

 1. Create your module's repository on GitHub.
+2. Download this module's code by pressing 'Clone or download' button in GitHub UI.
-2. Copy `.circle` from this repo into your module's repository.
+3. Copy the contents of the downloaded archive into your module's repository.
-3. Copy `.gitattributes` from this repo into your module's repository and make sure to uncomment 2 lines to exclude `.circleci` and `.gitattributes` from exports.
+4. Adjust several lines in `.gitignore`.
-4. Commit and push to your new GitHub repo.
+5. Commit and push to your new GitHub repo.
-5. Login to CircleCI and add your new GitHub repository.
+6. Login to CircleCI and add your new GitHub repository.
 Your project build will start momentarily.
+7. Configure deployment to Drupal.org (see below).

 ## Deployment
 The CI supports mirroring of main branches (`8.x-1.x` etc.) to drupal.org mirror